The Ultimate Guide to Drinking Craft Beer in Budapest

 Opening Hours: Mon: 12PM-12AM, Tue-Thu: 11AM-12AM, Fri-Sat: 11AM-2AM

-Krak’n’Town is Budapest’s standalone Steampunk style underground saloon, serving local speciality sips to please the palates of craft beer lovers local and far.
+Krak’n’Town is Budapest’s standalone Steampunk style underground saloon.
+Renowned for serving local speciality sips to please the palates of craft beer lovers both local and from afar.
 They say the devil is in the detail, and this is evident here.
-Walk inside and it will feel like you’ve stepped back in time, from the quirky, classical yet futuristic decor, with servers even rocking the Victorian-style attire.
-When it comes to drinks, you have a selection of brews, crafted by a selection of artisan local breweries, from HopTop to Horizont.
+Walk inside and it will feel like you’ve stepped back in time.
+From the quirky, classical yet futuristic decor, and servers rocking the Victorian-style attire.
+When it comes to drinks, you have a selection of brews, crafted by artisan local breweries, from HopTop to Horizont.

 Opening Hours: Tue-Sat: 4PM-12AM